 Learning outcomes and career openings

 The aim of the bachelor's course is to give students a scientifically-grounded, practice-oriented qualification which is relevant to their future professional career and opens up suitable employment opportunities.
 Special emphasis is placed on the relevance and application of the skills they have acquired.
 In the two subject areas human and physical geography, students acquire a comprehensive fundamental knowledge and understanding of the relationships between nature and society and their influence on the various spheres.
-Applying the scientific methods they have learned, such as geographical information systems, graduates are also capable of analysing spatial problems on various levels of scale and assessing, interpreting and evaluating the significance of various aspects from different perspectives in order to deduce possible solutions.
+Applying the scientific methods they have learned, graduates are also capable of analysing spatial problems on various levels of scale and assessing, interpreting and evaluating the significance of various aspects from different perspectives in order to deduce possible solutions.
 By preparing a research paper, students learn, with close supervisory assistance, how to examine scientific and socially relevant questions independently.

 By building consistently on the contents of these common study foundations, students acquire a broad range of basic geographical knowledge in physical geography, human geography and geographical information systems.
 At the end of their studies they are optimally qualified to work in diverse areas of business, administration or science.
-Geographers generally find employment in their preferred field of activity without any delay.

 Structure of studies